KPourgourides/UAVTrafficPy/README.md

-To install `UAVTraffPy`, you can clone the repository and install all the required packages from the `requirements.txt` by running
+To install `UAVTrafficPy`, you can clone the repository and install all the required packages from the `requirements.txt` by running

 `pip install -r requirements.txt`

-in the terminal from the `UAV-Taffic-Tool` folder.
+in the terminal from the `UAVTrafficPy` folder.

 >[!IMPORTANT]
-> In order to use the methods provided in `UAVTraffPy` you will need some drone-based traffic data.
+> In order to use the methods provided in `UAVTrafficPy` you will need some drone-based traffic data.
 I personally recommend the open-source [pNEUMA dataset](https://open-traffic.epfl.ch/index.php/downloads/) to get started.
-A fraction of this dataset exists at [this location](https://github.com/KPourgourides/UAVTraffPy/blob/main/tests/dataset_example.csv) in the repository for example purposes.
-Also, before using `UAVTraffPy` properly, you will need to transform any dataset you are willing to use into a particular format, which is explained in detail in this section: [How to use UAVTraffPy for intersections](#how-to-use-UAVTraffPy-for-intersections).
-A python script that performs the correct transformations for the pNEUMA dataset exists at [this location](https://github.com/KPourgourides/UAVTraffPy/blob/main/tests/dataload_example.py) in the repository.
+A fraction of this dataset exists at [this location](https://github.com/KPourgourides/UAVTrafficPy/blob/main/tests/dataset_example.csv) in the repository for example purposes.
+Also, before using `UAVTrafficPy` properly, you will need to transform any dataset you are willing to use into a particular format, which is explained in detail in this section: [How to use UAVTrafficPy for intersections](#how-to-use-UAVTrafficPy-for-intersections).
+A python script that performs the correct transformations for the pNEUMA dataset exists at [this location](https://github.com/KPourgourides/UAVTrafficPy/blob/main/tests/dataload_example.py) in the repository.
 If you run `usage example/intersection_pipeline_example.py` these tranformations are applied automatically.

-## Community contributions to UAVTraffPy
+## Community contributions to UAVTrafficPy

 All contributions, feedback, and questions are welcome!
 Please read below for specifics.